Jeremiah Civil and Christian Slater, two veterans who have been self-medicating with legal and non-legal cannabis. (Photos provided by the author)

 Despite this research, many states still do not count PTSD as a disorder that warrants a medical marijuana card.
 Because of this, veterans are seeking other legal and non-legal ways to procure weed.
 I recently spoke with two young ex-marines who self-medicate their PTSD with copious amounts of marijuana.
 Jeremiah Civil and Christian Slater are veterans of the Iraq War.
 These men saw things that would make the average citizen cringe in horror, and they left the war with deep emotional scars.
 Both Jeremiah and Christian were diagnosed with PTSD shortly before returning home, thrown into the wild world of a society that doesn’t understand their condition.

 Jeremiah spent much of his time in the marines in mortuary affairs retrieving and identifying dead bodies.
 He was diagnosed with PTSD and also prescribed dangerous drugs.
-“They don’t tell you that some of these drugs are extremely addictive,” he told me.
-He suffered with problems of addiction to the benzodiazepine, used for everything from sleep aid to anxiety relief.
+"They don’t tell you that some of these drugs are extremely addictive," he told me.
+He suffered from addiction to the psychoactive drug benzodiazepine, used for everything from sleep aid to anxiety relief.
 He eventually decided there had to be something better than popping pills all day.

 They eventually came to accept their PTSD in their own way, looking for methods to treat their symptoms outside of the drugs they’d been prescribed.
 The only thing they found that was able to help alleviate their symptoms was weed.

 "When I smoke pot, it takes care of my depression and anxiety.
 It makes it so I can go out in public; if someone tailgates me, I’m more likely to not give a fuck.
 And it doesn’t make me zombie out," Jeremiah explained, saying that if someone tailgates you in Iraq they might be on the verge of attacking you.